Linear orbits of smooth quadric surfaces: Introduction

 \begin{theorem} The predegree polynomial of a smooth quadric in $\p^3_\field$ is $1 + 2t + 4t^2 + 8t^3 + 16t^4 + 32t^5 + 64t^6 + 112t^7 + 140t^8 + 40t^9$. \end{theorem}

 This computes the degree of $\overline{\PO(4)} \subset \p^{15}$ to be $40$ and provides new enumerative results.
 For example, it shows that there are 140 translates $\phi(Q)$ of a smooth quadric containing 8 general points, with $\phi$ ranging in a general 8-dimensional linear space of projective transformations (for details see Corollary \ref{cor:interpretation} and Table \ref{table:interpretation}).
-We prove Theorem~\ref{thm:main} by producing a partial resolution of the indeterminacies of the rational map $\p^{15} \dashrightarrow \p^9$ extending the $\PGL(4)$ action on a given quadric $Q$, and performing intersection-theoretic computations.
+We prove Theorem~\ref{thm:main} by producing a partial resolution of the indeterminacies of the rational map $\p^{15} \dashrightarrow \p^9$ extending the $\p \GL(4)$ action on a given quadric $Q$, and performing intersection-theoretic computations.
 This approach is analogous to the one employed by Aluffi and Faber in the case of configurations of points in $\p^1$ and of plane curves.
-The partial resolution is obtained by a sequence of blow-ups at smooth centers of the space $\p^{15}$ compactifying $\PGL(4)$.
+The partial resolution is obtained by a sequence of blow-ups at smooth centers of the space $\p^{15}$ compactifying $\p \GL(4)$.
 In fact, while the partial resolution suffices for our enumerative purposes, we describe in §4 a sequence of blow-ups of $\p^{15}$ at smooth centers that completely resolve this rational map.
-This sequence could be used to compute other invariants associated with the $\PGL(4)$ action and is of independent interest.
+This sequence could be used to compute other invariants associated with the $\p \GL(4)$ action and is of independent interest.
 We note that in the case of smooth cubic surfaces, a complete resolution of the corresponding rational map is not known.
 It would be interesting to use the partial resolution obtained in~\cite{cazzadorSkauli} to compute at least some of the coefficients of the predegree polynomial for a smooth cubic surface.

 The paper is organized as follows.
 In \S\ref{sec:background} we recall basic background, formulate precisely the question we answer for quadric surfaces in Theorem~\ref{thm:main} and prove results in the general setting.
 These results are useful in computing predegree polynomials for arbitrary degree and ambient dimension.
-In particular, these results are used in \cite{nextPaper} to obtain the first non-trivial coefficient of the predegree polynomial of a surface in $\p^3$ which contains no lines.

 In \S\ref{sec:pp_quadric_n} we address the $n$ dimensional case for quadrics, including a computation of the leading coefficient of the predegree polynomial of a smooth quadric in $\p^n$.
 The partial resolution needed for the proof of Theorem~\ref{thm:main} is obtained in \S \ref{sec:pp_quadric}, and we give details of the intersection-theoretic computation yielding the result.
 In \S\ref{sec:resolution} we describe the sequence of blow-ups needed for a complete resolution of the rational map.
 This essentially is a resolution of the singularities of the graph of the key rational map and could be used to compute other invariants of the graph, such as its multiplicity along different strata.